barkarian/s3-starter/README.md

 This starter template includes a simple UI and some example routes that showcase how easy it is to work with this as a starting template.
 The code that is responsible for authentication both serverside and frontend is located in the auth folder, and some small pieces are inside hook.server.ts and the layout layer of the src root folder.

-You can update user roles by accessing the Supabase user's metadata.
-From the backend files, you can check the roles to build all kinds of applications without necessarily needing to use the Supabase database.

 ## Prisma Planetscale Commands

 ```sh